JawwadShahzad/Healthcare-Predictive-Analysis/README.md

-Sure!
-Below is a sample README file for your healthcare predictive analytics project.

----

 # Healthcare Predictive Analytics

 This project demonstrates how to build a healthcare predictive analytics model to predict heart disease using the Heart Disease dataset from the UCI Machine Learning Repository.
 The steps include data loading, preprocessing, model building, evaluation, and saving the model.